-Everywhere school administrators. faculty, staffs, students, parents, legislators, policy making boards, and many other interested groups are "looking into the crystal ball" and asking themselves: what will the next millennium bring to our institutions?
+Everywhere school administrators, faculty, staffs, students, parents, legislators, policy making boards, and many other interested groups are "looking into the crystal ball" and asking themselves: what will the next millennium bring to our institutions?
 For many schools the picture is not all that clear.
-The reason for the murky view is varied, but two items are key reasons for an uncertain future: 1.
-Student Population Growth-Projections indicate that by midway through the first decade of the new millennium, K-12 enrollments will increase from the current 52 million to 54 million, Higher education will grow from its present 14.3 million students to 16.5 million.
+The reason for the murky view is varied, but two items are key reasons for an uncertain future:

+1. Student Population Growth-Projections indicate that by midway through the first decade of the new millennium, K-12 enrollments will grow from its present 14.3 million students to 16.5 million.
 An increase of 4 million additional students.

 2. Public Opinion & Financing of Facilities-Throughout the land there is skepticism by state legislators, governing boards, taxpayers, parents, students, and other groups that education costs too much, is unresponsive to the needs of society, and is not very accountable for the \$419 billion being spent annually on the educational enterprise.